data-mill-cloud/data-mill/infrastructure/README.md

 The flavour attribute indicates which components are to be included in the project the default is related to.
 You can use `flavour: all` or list the component names e.g. `flavour: spark, jupyterhub`.
 When using `flavour: all` the components are taken in alphabetical order, so it is necessary to list them if you have dependencies across them.
-The `k8s_default_config` is used to specify the default filename for cluster configuration, this can be overwritten with `-t filename`.
+The `k8s_default_config` is used to specify the default filename for cluster configuration.
 For instance, `default_uc.yaml` in `k8s/configs` specifies a microk8s cluster.
-This target can be overwritten with `-t` or directly in the flavour file, for instance using `default_mc.yaml` to target a minikube cluster.
+This target can be overwritten with `-t` or directly in the flavour file, for instance using `default_mc.yaml` to target a minikube cluster instead.
+As defined `utils/macros.sh`, the `get_target_env_config` checks if any environment is defined in the passed flavour file, if not, it attepts loading the default ones defined at `k8s_default_config`.
+This is to avoid inconsistencies, where the script would load certain environments from a file and certain others from default.
+Consequently, it is important to make sure cluster details are either defined within the flavour or in an external target file, or in the default file instead.
 The `component_default_config` is used to specify the default configuration filename for each component, and can be overwritten with `-f filename`.
 With `-f filename` we can specify a different flavour than the default one, and overwrite the config of each file (if `filename` exists, or fallback to `component_default_config` where it doesn't).
 The data folder is where the code examples are stored, along with the bucket structure that we want replicated to the local datalake.